khaledsaikat/wordpress-vagrant/README.md

 Now visit http://wordpress.app to check your new blog.

-You can find all WordPress files inside wordpress directory on your local machine.
+You can find all WordPress files inside `wordpress` directory on your local machine.
 Now use your favorite editor to modify files.
 Any modification will immediately reflect on virtual machine.

-**Admin access of Wordpress:**
+**Admin access of WordPress:**
 - username: admin
 - password: secret

-**Database:**
+**MySQL Database:**
 - dbname: wordpress
 - dbuser: homestead
 - dbpass: secret